external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Many small red peppers, halved covered in seeds, laid out on a metal sheet

-Italian Sausage with Crush ‘Ausilio’ Pepper Flakes
+Italian Sausage with Crushed ‘Ausilio’ Pepper Flakes

 By Chad Ogle-Riccelli, donor of the ‘Ausilio Thin Skin Italian’ pepper; submitted by Michele Ogle-Riccelli